salindersidhu/BugTap/README.md

-# Tap Tap Bug!
+# Bug Tap!

 ## Description:
 A single player game adapted from **Assignment 2 of CSC309 at the University of Toronto** and developed exclusively using HTML5, CSS3 and JavaScript with jQuery.

-In this game, there are 6 pieces of food randomly positioned near the center of the table.
+In this game, there are 6 pieces of food positioned randomly near the center of the table.
 Bugs will randomly appear from the top and bottom of the table and they will move towards the nearest piece of food.
 The first bug that reaches a piece of food immediately eats it, the bugs will then move to the next closest piece of food.

-The player's objective is to tap (or click) the bugs before they eat all of the food.
+The objective of this game is to tap or click the bugs before they eat all of the food within 60 seconds.
 The game ends when either the 60 second timer expires or when the bugs have eaten all of the food on the table.

 ## Supports:
 - Opera 35+